Mossop/hgchangefeed/README.md

 `delete` will delete the repository from the database.

-`updateall` will run `update` for every visible repository, that is every repository that has had `update` run previously.
+`updateall` will run `update` for every repository.
 This command is designed to be run regularly to keep all the repositories up to date.
+You can also pass --hidden to only update repositories that have never been updated before or --visible to only update repositories that have been updated before.
+The latter is recommended for cron jobs